Our Two Orders of Ministry

 Conclusion

-This article makes the point that Appointed Designated Ministers are the same as Ordained Ministers in status but differ in function.
-Both hold the office of minister and may use the honorific title ‘Rev’.
+Both Appointed Designated Ministers and Ordained Ministers hold the office of minister and may use the honorific title ‘Rev’.

-Secondly, Ordained Ministers minister primarily to those within the Fellowship while the Appointed Minister is focused on outreach and church growth for those beyond the reach of traditional church culture and to those members without the benefit of Ordained Ministers.
+Ordained Ministers minister primarily to those within the Fellowship while the Appointed Minister is focused on outreach and church growth for those beyond the reach of traditional church culture and to those members without the benefit of a local Ordained Minister.

 Notes